top of page

 Montana Fish Wildlife & Parks, Trail Stewardship Program.
 This project is in the Mud Creek area and includes OHV Trails that loop with existing road systems on the West Fork Ranger District, Bitterroot National Forest.

 Yamaha Motorsports.
 This project will involve maintenance on the Warm Springs Ridge Trail 103.
 The trail is currently used by motorcycles, horses, bicycles and hikers.
 There has been significant degradation to the trail in some locations.
 These areas will be brought back to Forest Service trail standards and the trail will be cleared in general.
 This work will be completed in 2025.
+Full Moon received the contract and will begin work in August.
+Please be aware of equipment on the trail.
+It will take 4-6 weeks to complete the work.
+Update (10/12/25): Work continues on the trail.
+The lower end is completed about 6 miles in to Fire Creek.
+Continue to look out for equipment and people working.

 bottom of page